 Time limits and procedural deadlines

-In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings must generally be commenced within 3 years of the date of the accident.
+In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings (the formal filing of the claim, not a trial) must generally be commenced within 3 years of the date of the accident.
+Most claims settle long before this stage.

-Different rules apply where the injured person is a minor.
-For people under 18, the three-year court deadline usually runs from their 18th birthday.
+Different rules apply where the injured person is under 18.
+In those cases, the three-year court deadline usually runs from the person's 18th birthday.
 Even so, claims should be lodged as early as possible to protect evidence and avoid complications.

 Claims involving uninsured, unregistered, or unidentified vehicles (Nominal Defendant claims) are subject to much stricter deadlines.
-In most cases, the claim must be lodged within 3 months of the accident, and failure to lodge a compliant claim within 9 months will permanently bar the claim.
+In most non-fatal cases, a claim must be lodged within 3 months of the accident, with a hard 9-month outer limit beyond which the claim is permanently barred.

 3 things to know about motor vehicle accident claims in QLD